Backstage with our Production Coordinator

-Meet our Production Coordinator, Stephen Birt – drummer extraordinaire and creator of killer rock and alternative music playlists.
-We caught up with Stephen to find out what’s involved in coordinating all the moving parts for a concert, sourcing weird and wonderful instruments, and his incredible drumming career so far.
+Meet Production Coordinator, Stephen Birt – drummer extraordinaire and creator of killer rock and alternative music playlists.
+We caught up to find out what’s involved in coordinating all the moving parts for a concert, sourcing weird and wonderful instruments, and his incredible drumming career so far.

 Tell us about your role.

 I’m Production Coordinator with Queensland Symphony Orchestra, and basically my role is to make sure that when the Orchestra hits the stage anywhere in Queensland, they have all the instruments and equipment required for them to rehearse and perform.
 This involves sourcing instruments, producing stage plans, organising and managing transport and crew for bump-in and bump-out, and doing actual stage moves during performances to facilitate the nuances of each piece.
 I’m also responsible for maintaining and servicing all our instruments and equipment.

 You’re the go-to guy for hiring weird and wonderful instruments the Orchestra doesn’t have - tell us about that.
 Do you have music connections all around the world to source these instruments?